livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 <div class="box-note">
 I realised that inflating the balance is not actually needed, it's just something the an LLM thought it makes sense, which it does somewhat, but is not necessary at all.
 </div>

-All the levels were very educative!
-Huge thanks to the authors.

 Before moving on to the next step, remember a clean head before Santa gifts the secrets.
 It will be useful later:
 ```python